Adjustments: Strategy, Structure & Personnel

 Examples of strategic shifts you might call from the box:

 • Slow it down: Take the chip-mark, let the team reset.
-Useful when the game is fast and uncontrolled.
+Useful when the game is fast, uncontrolled and losing structure.

-• Switch more: Move the ball laterally to find space when the opposition's pressure is one-sided.
+• Switch more: Move the ball laterally to find space when the opposition's defensive numbers are one-sided.

 • Kick-mark to settle: When chains are breaking, simplify back to controlled possession.